-Amazon's "Always Day 1" Culture
+Amazon's "Always Day 1" Culture: Introduction Guide

 This means maintaining a sense of urgency, curiosity and willingness to take risks, even as the company grows and develops.
 Or as Amazon itself puts it: